 - Established in 2016, the "Chuang Hui Gu" (hub of creativity, innovation and entrepreneurship - cultural and creative community for young people in Guangdong, Hong Kong and Macao) is a cluster for high and new technology, internet, culture and creative industry, and E-commerce.
 It is especially designed for young talents who specialises in cultural and creative industry sector in Guangdong, Hong Kong and Macao.
 There are entrepreneurial incubator base, entrepreneurship academy, creative workshop, apartments, canteen, etc. for young talents.
 It provides free services on business incubation, company registration, legal advice, marketing and recruitment.

 - Established in 2017, the entrepreneurship base for Hong Kong and Macao youths in Tianhe District is a one-stop platform which provides young people in Guangzhou, Hong Kong and Macao with support services in entrepreneurship, internship, exchanges, living, etc.

 - A public legal service centre was established in Tianhe District in May 2019 to provide Hong Kong and Macao youths with legal services and advice, etc.

-For Guangzhou's key measures on taking forward the development of the Guangdong-Hong Kong-Macao Greater Bay Area, please refer to the webpage of the 2018 Work Report of Guangzhou Municipal Government (in Chinese only).
+For Guangzhou's key measures on taking forward the development of the Guangdong-Hong Kong-Macao Greater Bay Area, please refer to the webpage of Work Report of Guangzhou Municipal Government (in Chinese only).